kevinsullivan/cs-dm/notes/02-logic-and-code.rst

 Our functional program to compute the factorial function mirrors the abstract mathematical definition.
-The program, like the definition, is recursive it *uses* (is defined in terms of) itself.
+The program, like the definition, is
+recursive: it *uses* (is defined in terms of) itself.
 Here's the code in Dafny's functional programming sub-language::

   function fact(n: int): int